joudisinjab/Labour_Market_Analysis/README.md

 - Clarify why the selected period (January–October 2024) was chosen and whether seasonal effects will be considered.
     - Labour Force Survey Dataset along with Consumer Price Index Dataset have data available from January - December 2024.
 However, Job Vacancies, Payroll Employees, and Job Vacancy      Rate by Industry Sector Dataset is limited to the time frame of January - November 2024.
 I am hopeful in the next few weeks Statistics Canada will update the dataset to include        December 2024 allowing my analysis to be from January - December of 2024.
     - Initially, the Job Vacancies Dataset only had data for the time frame January - October 2024 but has since been updated on Statistics Canada to include November 2024.
+- Will the analysis control for seasonal effects, given that labour market trends fluctuate throughout the year?
+    - Minor controls for seasonal effects will be applied in the analysis because the datasets JV, LFS, and CPI are already adjusted for seasonality
+        - Checking for residual seasonality using Autocorrelation Function and Partial Autocorrelation function
+        - Ensuring that the differencing parameter in an ARIMA model is chosen based on stationarity tests (Augmented Dickey-Fuller test) to prevent unnecessary differencing                     that could reintroduce or distort seasonal components.
+        - Compare findings with external sources to validate conclusions.
+- Are there any missing data concerns, delays in data availability, or biases in self-reported survey responses?
+    - Data Availability Delays:
+        - In the JV dataset, there is a delay in the data availability for December 2024.
+Due to this delay, the analysis is being restricted to the time frame of January-November               2024 until further notice.
+    - Missing Data Concerns:
+        -  During the EDA report, majority of missing values in LFS dataset were deemed due to survey design.
+Variables of interest were maintained, and variables deemed to be of                 limited relevance to the analysis were dropped.
+No imputation methods were used.
+        -  In JV, there were 4 missing values due to the quality of the data being too unreliable to be published (symbol F).
+Imputations methods were used.
+    -  Biases in Self-reported Survey responses:
 - The economic significance of the findings could be better framed.
 How might policymakers or businesses use these insights?
 - Since the study relies on government data, specifying whether the methodology can be easily adapted for future years.
-- Are there any missing data concerns, delays in data availability, or biases in self-reported survey responses?
 - Why XGBoost vs. Random Forest was chosen for classification?
-- Will the analysis control for seasonal effects, given that labour market trends fluctuate throughout the year?
 - Would simple statistical models (e.g., ARIMA for time series) be used as a benchmark against ML models?
 - Will techniques like GridSearchCV be employed to fine-tune models?